davygoat/simh-os32/README.md

 Special case -- Ease of Use scripts

 - EOU has an unfortunate propensity to lock up MTM if you try to COMPILE, LINK or RUN in more than one MTM session.
-If your USERINIT.CSS calls EOUINIT, and someone else (including yourself) happens to be running EDIT at the same time, you will even lock up when you try try to log in.
+If your USERINIT.CSS calls EOUINIT, and someone else (even yourself) happens to be running EDIT at the same time, you will even lock up when you try try to log in.
 - If you want to use the FORT, PASCAL, COMPILE, LINK, RUN and other EOU commands, or use the EDIT command to launch EDIT/32, then you should SIGNON as 'EOU', e.g. `signon eou,25,user1`.
 User names must be unique, so only one user can ever be signed on as 'EOU' at any given time.
 That at least mitigates the risk of MTM locking up on you.
 - Or, if you want to live dangerously, go ahead and type `eouinit!` (EOU dammit) to bypass my safety hack.
 If MTM locks up, go over to the OS/32 console and type `mtmdown` followed by `mtmup`.